-“Verbs beat all — adverbs, adjectives and nouns — in terms of attracting the highest number of shares.
-In fact, Twitter updates that include verbs have a 2 percent higher shareability than the average tweet.”
+“Verbs beat all — adverbs, adjectives, and nouns — in terms of attracting the highest number of shares.
+Twitter updates that include verbs have a 2 percent higher shareability than the average tweet.”

 Target Marketing has an article of 55 action verbs that help prospects convert.
 Among those include words like:

 See the full list and try out a few to see which causes more conversions.

 This call to action utilizes several important power words to both establish credibility and encourage new subscribers.